Personal Capital Advisors Corp Sells 20,001 Shares of Vanguard Tax-Exempt Bond ETF (NYSEARCA:VTEB)

-Personal Capital Advisors Corp trimmed its holdings in shares of Vanguard Tax-Exempt Bond ETF (NYSEARCA:VTEB – Get Rating) by 7.4% during the second quarter, according to its most recent 13F filing with the SEC.
+Personal Capital Advisors Corp reduced its position in Vanguard Tax-Exempt Bond ETF (NYSEARCA:VTEB – Get Rating) by 7.4% during the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 251,098 shares of the company’s stock after selling 20,001 shares during the period.
-Personal Capital Advisors Corp owned approximately 0.08% of Vanguard Tax-Exempt Bond ETF worth $12,535,000 as of its most recent filing with the SEC.
+Personal Capital Advisors Corp owned approximately 0.08% of Vanguard Tax-Exempt Bond ETF worth $12,535,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds have also recently modified their holdings of VTEB.
-Wedbush Securities Inc. lifted its holdings in shares of Vanguard Tax-Exempt Bond ETF by 2.3% in the 1st quarter.
-Wedbush Securities Inc. now owns 9,767 shares of the company’s stock worth $503,000 after purchasing an additional 217 shares in the last quarter.
-Ameritas Investment Partners Inc. lifted its holdings in shares of Vanguard Tax-Exempt Bond ETF by 2.1% in the 1st quarter.
-Ameritas Investment Partners Inc. now owns 10,996 shares of the company’s stock worth $566,000 after purchasing an additional 223 shares in the last quarter.
-Destiny Wealth Partners LLC lifted its holdings in shares of Vanguard Tax-Exempt Bond ETF by 4.0% in the 2nd quarter.
-Destiny Wealth Partners LLC now owns 6,521 shares of the company’s stock worth $326,000 after purchasing an additional 253 shares in the last quarter.
-Fairhaven Wealth Management LLC lifted its holdings in shares of Vanguard Tax-Exempt Bond ETF by 0.4% in the 1st quarter.
-Fairhaven Wealth Management LLC now owns 69,288 shares of the company’s stock worth $3,572,000 after purchasing an additional 256 shares in the last quarter.
-Finally, Global Wealth Management Investment Advisory Inc. lifted its holdings in shares of Vanguard Tax-Exempt Bond ETF by 2.3% in the 1st quarter.
-Global Wealth Management Investment Advisory Inc. now owns 11,788 shares of the company’s stock worth $608,000 after purchasing an additional 268 shares in the last quarter.
+Other large investors also recently modified their holdings of the company.
+Fifth Third Bancorp raised its position in Vanguard Tax-Exempt Bond ETF by 35.6% in the 1st quarter.
+Fifth Third Bancorp now owns 1,913 shares of the company’s stock valued at $99,000 after buying an additional 502 shares during the last quarter.
+Ellevest Inc. increased its position in shares of Vanguard Tax-Exempt Bond ETF by 8.8% during the 1st quarter.
+Ellevest Inc. now owns 4,994 shares of the company’s stock valued at $257,000 after purchasing an additional 403 shares during the last quarter.
+Wedbush Securities Inc. increased its position in shares of Vanguard Tax-Exempt Bond ETF by 2.3% during the 1st quarter.
+Wedbush Securities Inc. now owns 9,767 shares of the company’s stock valued at $503,000 after purchasing an additional 217 shares during the last quarter.
+Koshinski Asset Management Inc. purchased a new stake in shares of Vanguard Tax-Exempt Bond ETF during the 1st quarter valued at $119,000.
+Finally, Independent Wealth Network Inc. increased its position in shares of Vanguard Tax-Exempt Bond ETF by 33.1% during the 1st quarter.
+Independent Wealth Network Inc. now owns 5,815 shares of the company’s stock valued at $300,000 after purchasing an additional 1,447 shares during the last quarter.

 Featured Stories